Meta-Learning Biologically Plausible Plasticity Rules with Random Feedback Pathways: Supplementary Material

-Figure~\ref{fig:F_eHebb_flow_3L}c repeats this experiment with $\boldsymbol{W}_{1,2}$ updated using $\mathcal{F}^{eHebb}$ while other layers are updated with $\mathcal{F}^{pseudo}$ (Tab.~\ref{tab:F_eHebb_alignment}, row 2).
+Figure~\ref{fig:F_eHebb_flow_3L}c repeats this experiment with $\boldsymbol{W}_{1,2}$ updated using $\mathcal{F}^{eHebb}$ while other layers are updated with $\mathcal{F}^{0}$ with feedback alignment (Tab.~\ref{tab:F_eHebb_alignment}, row 2).
 Although $\boldsymbol{W}_{0,1}$ is updated with the same flow of information as Fig.~\ref{fig:F_eHebb_flow_3L}b, there is a new flow from $\boldsymbol{B}_{2,1}$ to $\boldsymbol{W}_{1,2}$, which improves $\boldsymbol{e}_1$'s alignment.
 Note that better alignment of $\boldsymbol{e}_1$ results in more backprop-like weight update, which subsequently improves data propagation to the downstream layers.
-As a result, the alignments in the downstream layers are slightly improved as well, even with the vanilla pseudo-gradient plasticity rule $\mathcal{F}^{pseudo}$ updating them.
+As a result, the alignments in the downstream layers are slightly improved as well, even with the vanilla $\mathcal{F}^{0}$ plasticity rule with feedback alignment updating them.
 This behavior is similar to the reduced alignment angles in Fig.~\ref{fig:F_Oja}c, where $\mathcal{F}^{Oja}$ positively affects the alignments by improving the forward data propagation.

-\section{Expectation of Hebbian-style error-based plasticity}
+\subsection{Expectation of Hebbian-style error-based plasticity}